 In an effort to eat healthily and save money, I like to pack a small cooler with bottles of water, fruit, granola bars, etc. If breakfast is included with my hotel stay, I'll usually grab a piece of fruit or yogurt for the road.

 If you really want to be committed to a better diet on the road, you can order a few groceries from Instacart prior to your departure and keep them with you in a cooler while you travel.
 You can prepare sandwiches and munch on other healthy snacks instead of having to stop and settle for pricey and unhealthy fast food.
 Your first delivery with Instacart is free.

 Because I am obsessed with coffee, I always refer to my Starbucks or Dunkin Donuts app on my phone for coffee locations.
 Here's a coupon for a free drink of your choice from Dunkin Donuts.

 The Yelp app is another great app to use on a move across the country.
 It's really convenient to be able to search for dining options ahead of time instead of relying on road signs since a lot of places aren't advertised.

-While I touched on hotel lodging earlier, my primary concern is making sure my pets are comfortable on the entire trip.
+While I touched on hotel lodging earlier, my primary concern is making sure my pets are comfortable during the entire trip.

 I always pack:

-- Dog beds (I prefer the Orvis brand because of their long lasting products)
+- Dog beds (I prefer the Orvis brand because of long-lasting products)